Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Proposed Estimator

 We present the optimization-based formulation of our proposed estimator.
 For each node $i \in \mathcal{N}_t$, for all $t \in \mathcal{T}$, we introduce a binary decision variable $z_i^t \in \{0,1\}$ and a continuous decision variable $w_i^t \in \mathbb{R}$.
 A visualization of these decision variables for a single tree $t \in \mathcal{T}$ is shown in the left panel of Figure~\ref{tree_based_vis.fig}.
 The binary variable $z_i^t$ indicates whether we \emph{select} node $i \in \mathcal{N}_t$ as a terminal node for a rule in the pruned ensemble.
 If $z_i^t = 1$, we extract the corresponding rule by traversing tree $t$ from the root to node $i$.
 For example, in the right panel of Figure~\ref{tree_based_vis.fig}, setting $z_4^t = 1$ extracts the depth 2 rule obtained by traversing the tree from nodes 1 (root) to 2 to 4.
 Likewise, setting $z_3^t = 1$ extracts the depth 1 rule obtained by traversing the tree from nodes 1 (root) to~3.
 Continuous variable $w_i^t$ specifies the weight assigned to each extracted rule, and the prediction of our pruned model is then given by the weighted sum of the rule predictions: $\sum_{t \in \mathcal{T}} \sum_{i \in \mathcal{N}_t} {\mathbf{M}_i^t}\,w_i^t$.
 We use the following problem to prune rules and interaction depth from tree ensembles.

 The first term in the objective of Problem \eqref{tree_based_problem1.prob} is the quadratic loss function, which captures data fidelity, and the second term is a ridge regularization penalty.
-We include this penalty mainly for computational reasons, however, we note that ridge regularization may improve the predictive performance of our estimator in low signal-to-noise ratio regimes \citep{mazumder2023subset}.
-Parameter $K$ restricts the sum of attributes of the extracted rules and parameter~$\gamma$ controls the ridge penalty.
+We include this penalty mainly for computational reasons; however, regularization may also improve the predictive performance of our estimator in low signal-to-noise ratio regimes \citep{mazumder2023subset}, as has been observed for other tree-based models in similar settings \citep{,pmlr-v162-agarwal22b,Agarwal2025Integrating}.
+Parameter $K$ restricts the sum of attributes of the extracted rules and parameter~$\gamma$ controls the ridge penalty; we explore the effect of $\gamma$ on our estimator in \S~\ref{tuning_gamma.appx} of the appendix.
 We discuss the constraints of Problem \eqref{tree_based_problem1.prob} below.

 {\textbf{Constraint (\ref{tree_based_problem1.prob}a), Valid Rule Prunings:}} This constraint ensures that the rule prunings are valid for each tree.
 If node $i$ in tree $t$ is selected to be the terminal node of an extracted rule, none of its successor nodes, $j \in \mathcal{C}_i^t$, can be selected to be terminal nodes.